While future stories in The Penumbra are inherently entwined, they are mostly standalone.

 However, everything springs from this.

-If you enjoy the idea and want to continue reading strange and speculative fiction, check the purchase links for Stories From The Penumbra: here
+If you enjoy the idea and want to continue reading strange and speculative fiction, purchase Stories From The Penumbra: here

 Now, sit down, dim the lights, cast some shadows.